 Few topics in life get awkward faster than money.
 (Except maybe talking about sex with your parents or explaining why you’re a die-hard Democrat to your 90-year-old grandmother.)
 People can be famously neurotic about money, whether they have a ton of it or are trying to save more.
-And on a first date—already a delicate, nerve-wracking situation—trying to figure out who should pay for what, and when, and how much, can be confusing and stressful.
+And on a first date, which is already a delicate, nerve-wracking situation, trying to figure out who should pay for what, and when, and how much, can be confusing and stressful, to say the least.

 Below, Fields explains some of her top tips for navigating the awkward topic of money when you’re dating.

 My friend Jamie, age 29, always expects her dates—no matter how they met, or who asked out whom—to pick up the tab.
 She’s financially well-off in her own right, with a successful career and busy social life, but for her, how someone takes care of her on a date represents how well that person will (or won’t) take care of her in all areas of life.
 She wants a provider, so she’s looking for someone who likes to provide for others—and there are plenty of people like that.

 “Even in this day and age, there are plenty of men and women who take pride in being the breadwinner and wanting their partners to be in a more traditional role,” says Fields.
 “It’s about generosity of spirit, and the money is just a symbol of that.
 Often, paying for others is a gesture of love and care—a way to show someone that you don’t mind investing in them, even if you’re just getting to know them.”
 If, on the other hand, you ardently believe in splitting the check for one reason or another—because it’s easier, cleaner, fairer, or whatever—that’s OK, too.
 Explaining that you prefer to split the check to your date and see how it goes over with her or him.
 If he or she insists on picking up the tab, then say you’d like to get the next one.

 It Never Hurts to Offer